Etymology of Rosemary Leaves

 Origin of Rosemary Leaves

 Rosemary is not a very popular herb in India.
 It was perhaps introduced in India by Europeans as garden plant mainly for its pleasantly fragrant leaves, limited only in cool places and hill stations where the colonial rulers used to stay during the summer season.

 Description of Rosemary Leaves

 Rosemary is a leafy, exotic and evergreen shrub which grows up to a height of 2 meters.
 It has narrow leaves and few flowers in axillary racemes; white or bluish or pale violet; smooth nutlets, ovoid sub-globose.
 The leaves of Rosemary are narrow and are about 2.5 centimetres in length, and they look like curved pine needles.
 Rosemary grows well on friable loam soil with good drainage in complete sun.
 It grows best in neutral to alkaline conditions (pH 7-7.8) with good fertility.

 Composition of Rosemary leaves

 The leaves of Rosemary contain tannin, saponin, ursolic acid, amyrins, betulin, carnosic acid and rosemarinic acid.
-The dried rosemary leaves, on steam distillation, yield one to two percent of a volatile oil, known in the trade as 'Oil of Rosemary', used in perfumery and medicine.
+The dried rosemary leaves, on steam distillation, yield 1 to 2 percent of a volatile oil, known in the trade as Oil of Rosemary, used in perfumery and medicine.
 A phenolic fraction possessing anti-oxidant properties has been isolated from the leaves and also from the oil.
-Volatile oil is obtained by steam distillation of the leaves, flowering tops and twigs.
-India imports its entire requirement since no attempt has been made so far in this country to produce this oil.
-The chief constituents of the oil are camphene, pinene, cineol, borneol, camphor and bornyl acetate
+The dried rosemary leaves contain:

-Uses of Rosemary Leaves
+Use of Rosemary Leaves in Food

 Benefits of Rosemary Leaves